 For each door, there may be key building regulations that need to be complied with and also other issues to take into account, including the use of disability-friendly designs.

-So, what are the choices when it comes to types of locks and latches, and where are they best suited?
+So, what are the choices when it comes to types of door locks and latches, and where are they best suited?
 Here, we’re going to demystify some of the key jargon, before exploring the different options that are available.

-Locks and latch terminology explained
+Door lock and latch terminology explained

 - Lock - A device used to secure a door, usually operated by a key or turn mechanism.